fionapye/FossilJ/README.md

-# FossilJ is a plugin for bivalve image analysis in imageJ.
+# FossilJ is a plugin for bivalve image analysis in ImageJ.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3256065.svg)](https://doi.org/10.5281/zenodo.3256065)

-The plugin provides free, open source tools for semiautomated measurements of both drilled and undrilled bivalve shells.
+The plugin provides free, open source tools for semi-automated measurements of both drilled and undrilled bivalve shells.

 The program's documentation is available here: